oat-sa/taohub-articles/forge/qti/qti-creator.md

 ### step 0: define the behaviour you want to implement

-First, please have a look to the existing implementations so you can have a better feel of expecting behaviour.\
+First, please have a look to the existing implementations so you can have a better feel of expecting behaviour.<br/>

 The test can be found here: `{tao_root}/taoQtiItem/views/js/qtiCreator/test/renderer/`

 Please note that the following actions are required: